Physical constant: Fundamental vs specific

-The set of parameters considered physical constants change as physical models change and how fundamental they appear can change.
-For example, $c$, the speed of light, was originally considered a property of light, a specific system.
-The discovery and verification of Maxwell's equations connected the same quantity with an entire system, electromagnetism.
-When the theory of special relativity emerged, the quantity came to be understood as the basis of causality.
-The speed of light is so fundamental it now defines the international unit of length.
+The same physical constant may move from one category to another as the understanding of its role.
+For example, c, the speed of light, was originally considered a property of light, a specific system (class A above).
+The discovery and verification of Maxwell's equations connected the same quantity with an entire system, electromagnetism (class B above).
+When the theory of special relativity emerged, the quantity became a fundamental constant (class C).

+The set of physical constants considered to be fundamental change as physical models change.
+Constants fundamental in one theory may be explained in terms of constants in a more fundamental theory.

 Relationship to units

 Numerical values

 Whereas the physical quantity indicated by a physical constant does not depend on the unit system used to express the quantity, the numerical values of dimensional physical constants do depend on choice of unit system.
 The term "physical constant" refers to the physical quantity, and not to the numerical value within any given system of units.
 For example, the speed of light is defined as having the numerical value of 299792458 when expressed in the SI unit metres per second, and as having the numerical value of 1 when expressed in the natural units Planck length per Planck time.
 While its numerical value can be defined at will by the choice of units, the speed of light itself is a single physical constant.

 Illustration of the SI, with base units and defining constants used to define them: s – the hyperfine structure transition frequency in the caesium atom for the second, kg – the Planck constant for the kilogram, mol – the Avogadro constant for the mole, cd – the luminous efficacy of monochromatic radiation of frequency 540 THz for the candela, K – the Boltzmann constant for the kelvin, A – elementary charge for the ampere, m – the speed of light for the metre.